 Against this backdrop, merchants are suffering fraud fatigue.
 They are putting increased emphasis on fraud mitigation and deploying more fraud solutions, an average of 2.4 solutions in 2015 against 1.7 in 2014.
 Yet fraud levels are still rising, and there is a growing perception among the merchants surveyed that fraud prevention is costing too much.

+Bigger data may also be an answer, where a wider view across more data from different sources may help to flag fraud trends and provide insight on individual transactions.
 The future of fraud prevention may well lie in bigger data, better algorithms and more machine learning and collaboration.